 PRECAUTIONS FOR USE

-Do not expose the vaccine to light
+Do not expose the contents to light

 before and after reconstitution.
-Use the vaccine immediately
+Use the vaccine immediately after

-after reconstitution and discard unused portion.
+reconstitution and discard unused portion.

 Reconstitution, preparation and

 administration should be performed under aseptic conditions.

 Tuberculin test should be performed, in case positive, the

 drug is contraindicated only if there is an evidence of active

 in-patients who are at risk of HIV infection.

 sexual intercourse for one week after instillation or use a condom.